one-pace/one-pace-wiki/timing-guide.md

 ### 1.1.7.
 Abilities
 - Boundman/Tankman/Snakeman
 - Gear Second / Third / Fourth
+- Haki (do not translate it to "will power")
 - Rubber-Rubber...
 - Shambles

 ### 1.1.8.
 Other
 - Belly
+- Fishman/Fishmen (refering to people like Jinbe)
 - Poneglyph
+- Sea Kings (not Neptunes)
+- The Going Merry (when personified refered to as "she")
+- The Thousand Sunny
 - Transponder Snail
+- Merman/Mermen (refering to people like King Camie)

 ## 1.2.
 Sentence spacing
 Sentences are separated by a single space.